What is a Dental Emergency?

 Take an over-the-counter pain medication.
 If you are bleeding, do not take aspirin.
 Apply a cold compress against your cheek where your tooth has been fractured.
 This will help reduce your pain and swelling.

-Ensure you come to the office as soon as possible.
+Come to the office as soon as possible.
 Call ahead if you are able.
 The sooner you can be treated after a tooth has been knocked out, the better the chance your dentist will have of saving it.

 Find Our Nepean Dental Clinic